Generating Hard Examples for Pixel-wise Classification: Related Works

 \section{Related Works}

-{\bf CNN used for Detecting Natural Phenomena in Marine Environment.} Since CNN have provided promising performance in image classification, there have been several attempts to use it in the marine environment.
-CNNs have been effectively used for detection of coral reefs~\cite{AKingCVPRW2018,AMahmoodICIP2016}, classification of fish~\cite{GDingOCEANS2017,ZGeICIP2015,RMandalIJCNN2018}, detection of oil from shipwreck~\cite{MNietoHidalgoTGARS2018}, and so on.
-However, applying deep neural network to detect objects-of-interest in the marine environment has been quite limited due mainly to difficulties in acquiring large amounts of annotated data unlike general object detection applications.
-In this paper, we devise a CNN training strategy coupled with advanced network architecture tailored to red tide detection while minimizing human labeling efforts.\\

-{\bf Training Generator via Adversarial Learning.} Szegedy et al.~\cite{CSzegedyICLR2014} introduced a method to generate an adversarial image by adding perturbation so that it is misclassified by a CNN-based recognition approach.
+{\bf Training generator via adversarial learning.} Szegedy et al.~\cite{CSzegedyICLR2014} introduced a method to generate an adversarial image by adding perturbation to be misclassified by a CNN-based recognition approach.
 These perturbed images become adversarial images to the recognition approach.
-Goodfellow et al.~\cite{IGoodfellowNIPS2014} introduce two models: a generator that captures the data distribution and a discriminator that estimates the probability that a example came from the training data rather than the generator.
+Goodfellow et al.~\cite{IGoodfellowNIPS2014} introduce two models: a generator that captures the data distribution and a discriminator that estimates the probability that an example came from the training data rather than the generator.
 A generator and a discriminator are trained at the same time in a direction to interfere with each other.
 This is called an adversarial learning framework.

 Radford et al.~\cite{ARadfordICLR2016} devised an image generation approach based on CNN by adopting this adversarial learning framework.
-Wang et al. \cite{XWangCVPR2017} used the adversarial learning framework to train a network that creates artificial occlusion and deformation on images.
-An object detection network is trained against this adversary to improve performance.
-We also use adversarial learning for training a hard negative generation network.\\
+Wang et al.~\cite{XWangCVPR2017} used the adversarial learning framework to train a network that creates artificial occlusion and deformation on images.
+An object detection model is trained against this adversary to improve performance.
+Hughes et al.~\cite{LHHughesRS2018} introduce a negative generator based on an autoencoder that takes a positive image as an input.
+The generator is optimized to make the output acquire the properties of a real image by adopting an adversarial learning framework.
+This generator is used to augment the set of negative examples, which are not necessarily hard negatives.
+Choi et al.~\cite{JChoiICCV2019} use GAN-based data augmentation for reducing a domain gap from fully annotated synthetic data to unsupervised data.
+Xie et al.~\cite{CXieCVPR2020} also uses adversarial learning to augment training examples for image recognition.
+In the proposed work, we also use adversarial learning to train a hard example generator (HEG).
+Unlike~\cite{LHHughesRS2018,CXieCVPR2020,JChoiICCV2019}, our HEG generates hard negative examples, which are more challenging to be identified as non-red-tide examples by our red tide detector than other real negative examples.